 The age of three to six weeks is perhaps the most crucial in the puppies development.
 The web site “puppy prodigies” (www.puppyprodigies.org) states that during this time the fear factor is not in place.
 Fear is not imprinted until 8 weeks of age.
 This critical time provides an excellent opportunity to introduce the puppy to various experiences (stimuli) while they are perceived as positive or neutral.
 Our goal is to provide the new puppy owner with a socially secure and mentally acute English golden retriever puppy.

-Our puppies are ready to go to their new homes at 8 weeks of age.
+Our puppies are ready to go to their new homes starting at 10 weeks of age.
 Our puppies adjust well to their new homes.
 Consistently we receive requests for another puppy from an upcoming litter.
 Happy owners refer us to their friends and relatives.
 This is the highest compliment we can be paid.

 ITEMS YOU WILL NEED BEFORE YOU BRING YOUR PUPPY HOME